 The residential philosophy at Warren Wilson College supports a cohesive community of workers, teachers, and learners, striving to create a comfortable and supportive living environment that is conducive to learning and growing.
 One of the most unique features of Warren Wilson College is its strong campus community.
 WWC is a residential campus; 90% of students and many faculty and staff members live on campus.

 Any full time student is eligible to live in campus housing.
 If a student falls below 12 credits at anytime during the semester or is no longer fully engaged in 12 credits of academic work, he or she will need special permission from the Dean of Students to remain in a college residence hall.

-To learn more about the staff, policies and procedures for housing and residential life on campus, read Chapter Five: Residential Life.
+To learn more about the staff and policies and procedures for housing and residential life on campus, read Chapter 5.0.0: Housing and Residential Life. read Chapter Five: Residential Life.

 RESPECT: supporting respectful, consensual relationships.